scripting/Scripting-News/blog/opmlOtherSources/2016-2017/readme.md

 ### Source code

-Here's the source for the Node app that did the conversion from chatLog.json to OPML.
+Here's the <a href="https://github.com/scripting/Scripting-News/tree/master/blog/opmlOtherSources/2016-2017/chatlogToOpml">source</a> for the Node app that did the conversion from chatLog.json to OPML.

 ### Story list